panter/catladder/docs/recipies/CLOUD_READY.md

 Each Service/component of your app should be _stateless_:

-- app does rely on disk-volumes --> use cloud storage or s3-buckets instead
+- App does rely on disk-volumes → use cloud storage or s3-buckets instead.
-- app does not rely on in-memory sessions --> if you really need shared-session, use something like redis
+- App does not rely on in-memory sessions → if you really need shared-session, use something like Redis.

-### No cpu and background work on web-services
+### No CPU and background work on web-services

-a web-service, e.g. an api or SSR-app should not do anything else then answering web-request.
+A web-service, e.g. an API or SSR-app, should not do anything else than answering web-request.
 Don't run any background-jobs on web-pods.
 Don't do work that requires a lot of CPU ("CPU-bound").

 If you need background works and/or CPU-bound work, use dedicated jobs and workers (see different deploy options).

 ### Can be killed and restarted anytime

-In cloud hosting instances of your app can come and go.
+In cloud hosting, instances of your app can come and go.
 This is to guarantee scalability and failover.

 - Don't do any migrations or other work on startup on web-pods (see also previous section)
 - Non-web-pods that do work should be able to resume work if it was stopped in between